What is Testfakta Bio-based?

 What does certification involve?

-The certification process begins with an application from the manufacturer or retailer, along with technical documentation and data on the product’s bio-based composition.
-The information in the documentation is reviewed and the product’s bio-based composition is verified and defined by chemical analysis at independent laboratories.
-The proportion of bio-based content is then stated on the Testfakta Bio-based symbol.
+The certification process starts with an application from the manufacturer or retailer, along with technical documentation, and facts and figures about the product’s bio-based content.
+The documentary information is reviewed and the bio-based content of the product is verified and defined by chemical analysis at independent laboratories.

 What is a bio-based product?